Best car insurance for classic cars

-Specialized policies are typically very affordable because classic cars aren’t usually driven very much compared to regular vehicles.
-Because coverage is relatively inexpensive — often only a couple of hundred dollars a year — your decision should be based on how your claim will be handled if your car is totaled, rather than price.
+Specialized policies are typically very affordable because classic cars aren’t usually driven much compared to regular vehicles.
+Because coverage is relatively inexpensive — often only a couple of hundred dollars a year — your decision should be based on how your claim will be handled if your car is totaled rather than price.

-Typically, your insurer will ask you to provide photos of your car from different angles and of its interior.
+Typically, your insurer will ask you to provide photos of your car from different angles and interior.
 Sometimes you will also need a photo of where the car is garaged.
 Additionally, you may be required to have an appraisal on hand before you buy a policy.
-The biggest players in the specialty market — Hagerty, Leland West and Grundy — don’t ask for appraisals, and all three offer online auto insurance quotes, as well.

 You don’t want to buy the same type of policy for your beloved classic car as you do for your commuter or family car.
-Here’s why: If you wreck it, you will only get paid the value of the car the day before the accident.
+Here’s why: If you wreck it, you will only get paid the car’s value the day before the accident.
 It will be valued according to its depreciated, actual cash value.
 That means if the market for a 1980 Ferrari shows they are worth $3,000, your insurer won’t pay $8,000 to repair it.

-A classic car insurance policy will usually cost just a third to a quarter of what you’d pay for the same coverage on a regular car.
-The average premium for a classic car policy for a vehicle valued in the mid-five figures is likely to be in the $200 to $400 per year range, depending on the liability requirements of the state where you live, according to Property & Casualty 360.
+A classic car insurance policy usually costs a third to a quarter of what you’d pay for the same coverage on a regular car.
+The average premium for a classic car policy for a vehicle valued in the mid-five figures varies depending on the liability requirements of the state where you live.

-You should keep the car insured to shield you from losses due to fires or other mishaps that may happen during restoration.
-If you’re car isn’t being driven, find a classic car insurer that will eliminate the liability portion of your policy.
+You should keep the car insured to shield you from losses due to fires or other mishaps during restoration.
+If your car isn’t being driven, find a classic car insurer that will eliminate the liability portion of your policy.